xiaozhouwang/kaggle-porto-seguro/readme.md

 #### Exact solution (Optional)

-Although not recommended but you can also reproduce the exact same solution we submitted.
+Although not recommended but you can also reproduce the exact same solution we submitted (0.29413 on private LB).

 *you can follow these steps below, in addition to the simple solution*